C-SusanS45/syslib2025/install_mysql_20250308.md

 ```

 ### NOTE
-== In a PHP file, dollar signs ($) are interpreted as variables even when inside double quotes (“).
+==In a PHP file, dollar signs ($) are interpreted as variables even when inside double quotes (“).
 To fix:
-Either surround by single quotes or escape the dollar signs ==
+Either surround by single quotes or escape the dollar signs==